fiatdao/gov-subgraph/README.md

 4. Deploying to the Mainnet Graph Node: `npm run deploy:mainnet --config={config.json}`
 5. Deploying to the Rinkeby-Remote Graph Node: `npm run deploy:rinkeby-remote --config={config.json}`
 6. Deploying to the Mainnet-Remote Graph Node: `npm run deploy:mainnet-remote --config={config.json}`
+7. Deploying to the Rinkeby-Hosted Graph Node: `npm run deploy:rinkeby-hosted --config={config.json}`
 7. Deploying to the Mainnet-Hosted Graph Node: `npm run deploy:mainnet-hosted --config={config.json}` Where `{config.json}` is the file name of the config you want to deploy.
 F.e if you want to deploy locally the mainnet config execute: `npm run deploy:local --config=mainnet.json`

 ## Supported APIs